 Bullfighting is deeply rooted within global historic traditions.
 But today, local public opinion leans against the tradition.
 Though the site includes information for tourists interested in attending the events, TripSavvy trusts its readers to make their own decisions on the ethics of bullfighting as an attraction.

 Andalusia is where bullfighting was born (in Ronda, to be precise).
 It is here in Spain's most southerly region where you'll find most of the biggest bullfights and the most bullrings, and that includes along the Costa del Sol.

 The best place to see bullfighting in Andalusia is actually in Seville (it is also the best city to visit in Andalusia, even if you aren't interested in a bullfight).
 But it's not the easiest to visit from the Costa del Sol by public transport.

 Nearly as good (and just as awkward to get to from the Costa del Sol), are the bullfights in El Puerto de Santa Maria, between Cadiz and Jerez.
 They have bullfights for several weekends in August (and sometimes July.

-Beware: bullfighting organizations are a little old-fashioned and, as a result, their internet presence can be virtually nonexistent.
+Beware: Bullfighting organizations are a little old-fashioned and, as a result, their online presence can be virtually nonexistent.
 Even the bullring in Marbella, in one of the most tourist-friendly cities on the Costa del Sol, has just three pages on its website, one of which is a jpeg of the next event they have!